brockhager/neuroswarm/wiki/NEUROSWARM_LAUNCH/task-list-2.md

 **Next Phase**: Integration with job queue for distributed code execution

 ---

+### Additional Completed Work (not previously called out in table)

+Several recently merged features were not present as discrete rows above — listing them here so the team has a complete record of implemented components and where to find tests/docs in the repo.

+- VP node: `vp-node/compliance-db-service.ts` — durable compliance DB (SQLite fallback + in-memory) used for missed-slot persistence (CN-07-D) — tests added.
+- VP node: `vp-node/slashing-evidence-service.ts` — evidence generation and submission flow + tests (CN-07-E).
+- VP node: `vp-node/alerting-service.ts` — operator alerting sink integration (CN-07-F) with Discord-compatible payloads and dispatch helper.
+- VP node: `vp-node/ns-node-client.ts` — hardened NS client (retries, timeouts, backoff, optional auth, mock mode) used by slashing & reward flows (CN-07-G).
+- VP node: `vp-node/fee-distribution-service.ts` — Validator fee split logic, reward-claim creation, and submission helper (CN-08-A prototype) + unit + integration tests.
+- VP node: `vp-node/reward-claims-db-service.ts` — durable reward claim persistence and state transitions (CN-08-C) + tests.
+- ns-node: `ns-node/src/services/ledger-reward-processor.ts` — NS-side reward claim ingestion, signature verification (mock) and queueing to ledger (CN-08-B) + tests.
+- Tests & docs: Unit and integration tests added for all samples above, plus wiki docs for CN-08-A, CN-08-B and CN-08-C in `wiki/Producer` and `wiki/ns-node`.

+If any of the items above should be recorded as a separate CN-xx row in the table, name it and I will insert it in the top Completed table for canonical tracking.

 ### 2025-12-06: OPS-04 Deployment Manifests Complete ✅
 **OPS-04** (Production Deployment): Full Docker Compose production infrastructure